vectara/vectara-docs/www/docs/common-use-cases/chatbots-grounded-generation/summarizers.md

 [reach out to our support team](https://vectara.com/contact-us/), who can help guide you.

 Summarizers have both names and IDs, and are versioned.
+Providing the summarizer as part of the config is optional: if you do not provide a summarizer config at request time, <Config v="names.product"/> will use the best available summarizer for your account.
 Currently, the only summarizer that is available to Growth users is `vectara-summary-ext-v1.2.0`.

 This summarizer attempts to balance creating a good quality summary with a a reasonably fast response.
 To use `vectara-summary-ext-v1.2.0`, send it as